-Blockchain enables a more exhaustive control of all stages of transport among different agents which gives total security and confidence between the different agents involved in the logistics chain.
-This allows for broad alliances among companies and an increase of the quality of services.
-Regarding Passenger Transport, BlockChain facilitates a more open market, decentralized, multimodal and multi-provider mobility that increases user’s benefits.
-Also opens the door to new ways of conducting business and facilitate transaction in situations that were not possible before.
+BlockChain enables a more exhaustive control of all stages of transport among different agents, which gives total security and confidence between the different agents involved in the logistics chain.
+This allows for broad alliances among companies and an increase in the quality of services.
+Regarding Passenger Transport, BlockChain facilitates a more open market – decentralised, multimodal and multi-provider mobility that increases user’s benefits.
+It also opens the door to new ways of conducting business and facilitating transactions in situations that were previously impossible.

-Enhanced Transparency and Cooperation: with BlockChain technology information throughout the value chain is transmitted and shared among all actors faster and in a 100% reliable and impossible to manipulate way.
-Errors along the supply chain can be detected more clearly and bad practices or lack of quality become transparent to the customer and to the provider, and can be addressed.
+Enhanced Transparency and Cooperation: BlockChain technology information throughout the value chain is transmitted and shared among all actors faster and in a 100% reliable and impossible to manipulate way.
+Errors along the supply chain can be detected more clearly and bad practices, or lack of quality, become transparent to the customer and to the provider, and so can be addressed.

-This increase in transparency among value chain actors and its derived trust will allow for enhanced planning and offering of integrated services and networked services, also multimodal. and accountable to agents in a dynamic way
+This increase in transparency among value chain actors, and its derived trust, will allow for enhanced planning and the offering of integrated services and networked services, which are also multimodal and accountable to agents in a dynamic way.

-More Accurate Demand Forecasts as information between suppliers and producer’s flows in real time, and is more fluid and Connected.
-Thus, transport companies that, in commercial, legal and administrative terms, are totally separated from each other and their customers in practice can analyze and plan as if their activity was Connected and act as a single company department.
+More Accurate Demand Forecasts as information between suppliers and producer’s flows in real time, and is more fluid and connected.
+Thus, transport companies that in commercial, legal and administrative terms, are totally separated from each other and their customers can, in practice, analyse and plan as if their activity was connected and act as a single company department.

-Faster and Audited Payments, as there are fewer intermediaries and all transactions are simplified and transparent reducing billing errors and diagnosing quickly when and why happen.
+Faster and Audited Payments, as there are fewer intermediaries and all transactions are simplified and transparent reducing billing errors and quick diagnosis, both when and why it happens.

-Reduction of the Tail Wave Effect: end customers, have truthful and reliable information of what is happening in real time, without depending on providers or third parties.
-So, users throughout the supply chain have real control over the course of operations and able to foresee and address any disruption or compromise of the agreed service.
+Tail Wave Effect Elimination: end customers have truthful and reliable information about what is happening in real time, without depending on providers or third parties.
+Therefore, users throughout the supply chain have real control over the course of operations and are able to foresee and address any disruption or compromise of the agreed service.

-Enhanced Transparency and Cooperation: BlockChain allows a smooth and efficient integration of all services and an increase in transparency between the different parties involved.
-The agents involved in the entire transport chain including users, have total control over the achievement of the planned travel and visibility to the course of operations in real time, with truthful and reliable information about everything that happens, which allows to anticipate events or causes that may compromise the service offered and / or received.
+Enhanced Transparency and Cooperation: BlockChain permits smooth and efficient integration of all services and an increase in transparency between the different parties involved.
+The agents involved in the entire transport chain, including users, have total control over the achievement of the planned travel and visibility of the course of operations in real time, with truthful and reliable information about everything that happens, which allows for the anticipation of events or causes that may compromise the service offered and / or received.

-Administrative and Operational Efficiency: as discussed BlockChain facilitates access to all information and documentation flow in real time making accessible and shareable to all parties so providing minimizing errors throughout the involved processes.
-Also in a similar way to Freight Transport errors, and bad practices can be easily detected and lack of quality becomes transparent to the customer and to the provider, and can be addressed more easily.
+Administrative and Operational Efficiency: as discussed, BlockChain facilitates access to all information and documentation flow in real time, making it accessible and shareable to all parties and so minimising errors throughout the processes involved.
+Also, in a similar way to Freight Transport errors, any bad practices can be easily detected and lack of quality becomes transparent to the customer and to the provider, and can be addressed more easily.

-Disintermediation and Open Market Possibilities; BlockChain can help create an open, decentralized, multimodal and multi-vendor mobility market.
-The visibility an 100% reliability of information may act as a confidence builder between the different actors, improving collaboration even among authorities and opening door to new payment systems more accurate and secure and a global payment ecosystem with fewer intermediaries
+Disintermediation and Open Market Possibilities; BlockChain can help create an open, decentralised, multimodal and multi-vendor mobility market.
+The visibility and 100% reliability of information, may act as a confidence builder between the different actors, improving collaboration even among authorities and opening the door to new payment systems which are more accurate and secure, and a global payment ecosystem with fewer intermediaries.

-Opportunity for Collaborative Economy Business Models: this technology and its inherent trust building effects has the clear potential to support and provide the business capabilities for the rise of integrated service among different agents acting as a network (collaborative economy).
+Opportunity for Collaborative Economy Business Models: this technology and its inherent trust building effects has a clear potential to support and provide business capabilities in the rise.

 Sources: CETMO and “Impacte de les KETs en la digitalització dels diferents àmbits del transport”, CENIT-CINESI – December 2020